The Basics: How Car Lease Payments Are Calculated

 Useful Tip!

-If you want to save another $10 or $20 on your monthly payment and won’t be using your car very much, ask to lower the annual limit by a few thousand kilometres.
+If you want to save another $10 or $20 on your monthly payment and don't plan to drive your car long distances, ask if you can lower the annual KM limit to reduce the cost.
 Make sure you still set the limit to an amount you would not surpass or you will pay even more in penalties.

 How Does a Security Deposit for My Lease Work?